EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Details of EarthMind

 \section{Details of EarthMind}

-EarthMind is built upon the InternVL-2 framework~\cite{chen2024expanding}.
+EarthMind is built upon the InternVL-2 framework~\citep{chen2024expanding}.
 In InternVL-2, each image is divided into multiple patches at pre-defined scales.
 Each patch is processed by the visual encoder and encoded into 256 tokens.
 For instance, an image with 4 patches (plus a global image token) yields $ (4+1) \times 256$ visual tokens in total.
-For region-level perception, we adopt the region encoder from GPT4RoI~\cite{zhang2023gpt4roi}, where each detected region is encoded into 256 tokens as well.
 To support multi-sensor input, non-optical imagery (e.g., SAR or multispectral data) is transformed into a synthetic video-like sequence by stacking pre-processed frames.
 This sequence is then concatenated before the input query, following the protocol of multi-frame vision-language models.

 In addition, we extend the tokenizer by introducing a special ``[SEG]'' token for pixel-level grounding.
 The hidden state of the final LLM layer corresponding to the ``[SEG]'' token serves as the semantic prompt for mask generation.
 During inference, if the ``[SEG]'' token is not generated, we interpret it as an indication that the queried object is not present in the image.